nachivpn/nbe-course/papers.md

 # Collection of some papers on NbE

+This is not a fixed list, welcome to extend!

 * [An inverse of the evaluation functional for typed lambda-calculus](https://epub.ub.uni-muenchen.de/4261/1/4261.pdf).
 U Berger and H Schwichtenberg (1991)
 * [From semantics to rules: A machine assisted analysis](https://link.springer.com/content/pdf/10.1007/BFb0049326.pdf).
 C Coquand (1993)
 * [Intuitionistic model constructions and normalization proofs](https://www.cambridge.org/core/journals/mathematical-structures-in-computer-science/article/intuitionistic-model-constructions-and-normalization-proofs/15AE4B790FF9E4B1998CE92054DBD3CF).
 T Coquand and P Dybjer (1993, 1997)